Digital Marketing Management MScStudy level: Postgraduate

 Consumer Behaviour - 15 credits

 A critical understanding of consumer behaviour underpins all marketing activities, service provision, digital platforms and policy formulation.
-This module brings in the importance of globalisation in understanding consumer behaviour with an aim to provide you with a detailed insight into the psychology of global consumers and their motivations, thoughts, feelings, reasoning, information processing, decision making behaviours and how they interact with technology to reallocate social and cultural capital to achieve well-being in contemporary society.
+This module aims to show the importance of globalisation in understanding consumer behaviour with an aim to provide you with a detailed insight into the psychology of global consumers and their motivations, thoughts, feelings, reasoning, information processing, decision making behaviours and how they interact with technology to reallocate social and cultural capital to achieve well-being in contemporary society.

 Marketing Communications - 15 credits

 This module is key to providing you with a critical understanding of the theory, knowledge and skills required to plan for and make marketing communications decisions.
-You will be given the opportunity to develop a critical and theoretical knowledge of the main communications planning frameworks and promotional tools.
-You will also recognise the complexities of marketing communications application.
-You will make judgments on financial and creative aspects needed to achieve communications objectives.
-A feature of this module is the use of a client and includes interactive learning to develop analytical and decision-making skills required by marketing communications practitioners in the workplace.
+You’ll have the opportunity to use interactive learning, to develop the analytical and decision-making skills required by marketing communications practitioners in the workplace.

 Digital Marketing Analytics - 15 credits